tsipkens/atems/README.md

 ### + **seg_slider** / An improved GUI-based slider method

 The core of this method is that the as the GUI-based slider method described above but sees an overhaul of the user interface.
-This implementation makes use of Matlab's app builder, requiring newer Matlab versions to use.
+This implementation makes use of MATLAB's app builder, requiring newer MATLAB versions to use.

 <img src="docs/slider2_screenshot.png" alt="slider2_screenshot" width="500"/>